HSN701 - Principles of Nutrition

-If you are enrolled in an on-campus course, you can enrol in the on-campus unit offering and you will need to request a manual enrolment from your Student Adviser.
+If you are enrolled in an on campus course, you can enrol in the on campus unit offering and you will need to request a manual enrolment from a Student Adviser in Student Central.

-If you are enrolled in a Cloud course, you will need to enrol into the Cloud unit offering.
+If you are enrolled in an online course, you will need to enrol into the online unit offering.

-T3 Cloud enrolment is open to H511, H517, H616 and H714 students and other postgraduate students enrolled in Cloud course or on campus course.
+Trimester 3 online enrolment is open to H511, H517, H616 and H714 students and other postgraduate students enrolled in online course or on campus course.

 HSN201 and HSN211

-Online independent and collaborative learning activities including 5 x 2 hour cloud (online) seminars per trimester
+Online independent and collaborative learning activities including 5 x 2 hour online seminars per trimester

 This unit will provide students with an understanding of human nutrient requirements and how these are met through the digestion, absorption and metabolism of food.
 Content covers the major macronutrients of carbohydrates, lipids and proteins; nutrient transport and storage; energy use by the human body, and control of energy balance.
 The importance of micronutrients in normal cell functioning; building bones; allowing enzymes, muscles and nerves to function and water balance and electrolyte regulation will be covered with attention paid to the health consequences of micronutrient deficiencies.